Bobby Luna

 Robert Kendall Luna (March 25, 1933 – March 14, 2008) was an American professional football player who was a safety in the National Football League (NFL) for the San Francisco 49ers and Pittsburgh Steelers.
 He played college football for the Alabama Crimson Tide.

-Early years
+Early life

 Luna attended Huntsville High School, where he was a multi-sport athlete.
 As a junior in football, he was named honorable-mention Class A All-state.

 As a senior, he recorded 1,159 total yards (rushing and passing) for a weak Huntsville team.
 He averaged 7.7 yards per carry, while scoring 108 points on 13 touchdowns and 30 of 34 extra points.
 He punted 32 times for a 39-yard average.
 At the end of the season, he received National High School All-American, Class 2A All-state, All-TVC and All-Southern honors.

 He received All-TVC honors in basketball as a senior.
 He also practiced baseball.